davidgussler/vhdl_lib/wb_regs/docs/README.md

 be done by hand, but it is tedious and error-prone.
 The bigger the project, the more usefule a program like this starts to be.

-This is also a good opportunity for me to improve my lagging Python skills.
+This is also a good opportunity for me to improve my Python skills.

 ## Requirements